A Dynamical Approach to the Berezin-Li-Yau Inequality

 The argument developed in this work shows that the sharp Berezin--Li--Yau inequality can be recovered entirely from the dynamics of the volume-preserving mean curvature flow.
 The ball enters the picture in two independent ways: as the unique stationary point and global attractor of the flow \cite{huisken87}, and as the extremizer of the semiclassical Riesz mean among domains of fixed volume \cite{berezin,li-yau}.
 The correlation inequality proved in Sections~4--5 bridges these two roles, showing that the Riesz mean increases monotonically along the flow and therefore converges to its value on the limiting ball.
 This yields a fully dynamical proof of the Berezin--Li--Yau bound for all smooth convex domains.

 Beyond providing a new perspective on \eqref{eq:BLY}, the methods used here appear to have wider scope.
-The same monotonicity mechanism applies to other concave trace functionals, including Kröger-type bounds and spectral sums with inverse weights, and it extends directly to the Cesàro--Pólya inequality for eigenvalue averages established in Section~6.
-Since the proof relies only on the boundary Weyl expansion, trace-minimization principles \cite{laugesen-morpurgo98}, and quantitative stability for nearly spherical sets \cite{Maggi2016}, the techniques should adapt to a variety of geometric flows.
+The same monotonicity mechanism applies to other concave trace functionals, including Kr\"oger-type bounds and spectral sums with inverse weights, and it extends directly to the Ces\`aro--P\'olya inequality for eigenvalue averages established in Section~6.
+Since the proof combines a near-disk Fourier analysis and the first-zero exclusion principle in the planar case with the boundary Weyl expansion and a local spectral rigidity argument near the ball in higher dimensions, the techniques should adapt to a variety of geometric flows.

 It would be natural to explore whether similar dynamical monotonicity results hold for non-convex domains, possibly under suitable curvature constraints or surgery procedures as in \cite{HuiskenSinestrari2009,HaslhoferKleiner2013}.
 Another direction is to investigate flows that preserve perimeter or mixed volumes, which might lead to dynamic proofs of isoperimetric-type spectral inequalities.
 Finally, one may ask whether the present method provides insight into higher-order Riesz means, Steklov eigenvalues, or spectral optimization problems on manifolds with density.